0xSP3C14LN1NJ4/CryptoPortfolioTracker/README.md

 $ git clone https://github.com/0xSP3C14LN1NJ4/CryptoPortfolioTracker.git
 ```

+- Create `transactions.txt` and `transfers.txt` used to save data for transactions and transfers

 - Create `api-key.txt` and `api-secret.txt` and type the API Key and the API Secret in their specific file

 - Alternatively, if you want to use a sandbox account, create `api-key-test.txt` and `api-secret-test.txt` and type the API Key and the API Secret in their specific file